purescript/documentation/guides/FFI-Tips.md

 By moving the `show` reference out to `showSomething` the compiler will pick the right `Show` instance for us at that point, so we don't have to deal with typeclass dictionaries in `showSomethingImpl`.

 ## Why Doesn't my `Eff` Work When Passed to a Normal JS Function?

 ["Representing Side Effects"](https://leanpub.com/purescript/read#leanpub-auto-representing-side-effects) in *PureScript by Example*.

 In order to avoid prematurely evaluating effects (or evaluating effects that should not be evaluated at all), PureScript wraps them in constant functions:

 ```javascript
 exports.myEff = function() {
   return doSomethingEffectful(1, 2, 3);
 }
 ```

 which is imported to PureScript as:

 ```purescript
 foreign import myEff :: forall eff.
 Eff (myEff :: MYEFF | eff) SomeType
 ```

-## FFI Libraries
-There are a number of libraries for easing the process or writing FFI code. @paf31 wrote an [introduction](https://github.com/paf31/24-days-of-purescript-2014/blob/master/3.markdown) to these in his 2014 ["24 Days of PureScript"](https://gist.github.com/paf31/8e9177b20ee920480fbc).
-Note that it shows the now deprecated (as of PureScript 0.7.0) inline FFI.

-**TODO** Performance and other considerations such as Browserify (`require`ing modules dynamically)

-## TODO
-- Avoiding Duplicate Labels